 - Sesame seeds

 - Black strap molasses

 Tips and tricks:

 Vit C, fats, and B-12 help with the absorption of iron.
 Caffeine and calcium can slow down iron intake.
-Slow coking in cast iron pots especially with high acidic foods (like tomatoes) give foods an extra iron boost.
-If you can’t get your hands on cast iron you can use a lucky iron fish.
+Slow cooking in cast iron pots especially with high acidic foods (like tomatoes) gives foods an extra iron boost.
+If you can’t get your hands on cast iron, you can use a lucky iron fish.